fluent/fluentd-website/content/guides/recipes/docker-logging.md

 ## Getting Started

-Using the Docker logging mechanism with [Fluentd](http://www.fluentd.org) is a straighforward step, to get started make sure you have the following prerequisites:
+Using the Docker logging mechanism with [Fluentd](http://www.fluentd.org) is a straightforward step, to get started make sure you have the following prerequisites:

 - A basic understanding of [Fluentd](http://www.fluentd.org)
 - Docker v1.8